Program Management · Strategic Delivery · Cross-Functional Execution

 01 — Executive Summary

-From start-up RPO to one of the world's largest delivery networks, I've spent my career making complex workforce machinery simpler, faster, and more humane.
+From start-up RPO to one of the world's largest delivery networks, I've spent my career turning ambiguous priorities into structured roadmaps, governance cadences, and the kind of cross-functional execution that holds up under pressure.

-I lead workforce strategy for Amazon's Americas last-mile delivery operations — a multi-country portfolio of $130M+ in budget and 100,000+ annual hires across the U.S., Canada, and Latin America.
+I run program management for Amazon's Americas last-mile delivery workforce — a $90M+ operating portfolio supporting 3,700+ delivery businesses, 10,000+ owners, and ~280,000 contracted drivers across the U.S., Canada, and Latin America.

-I lead with high candor, build successor-ready talent, and have a consistent track record of internal promotion and bench strength across fast-scaling operations.
+PMP-trained, fluent across agile and waterfall.
+I lead with high candor, build successor-ready talent, and have a consistent track record of internal promotion across fast-scaling operations.

 Budget under management